pixelwave/Remote-PC-Switch/README.md

 Now I want to make those computers available at various locations (2-3).
 Distance varies between 10 - 30+ meters.

-There are already a number of fiber optic solutions out there to solve the distance issue (https://fibercommand.com, https://www.heyoptics.net/) and I could basically have one of those multi cables to each terminal location:
+~~There are already a number of fiber optic solutions out there to solve the distance issue (https://fibercommand.com, https://www.heyoptics.net/) and I could basically have one of those multi cables to each terminal location:~~

-**MPO Fiber Connection**
+~~**MPO Fiber Connection**~~
 <img width="1151" alt="image" src="https://github.com/pixelwave/Remote-PC-Switch/assets/19491804/5a5c180c-fc97-4453-bf09-654362d0de5e">

+**Both potential fibercommand and heyoptics solutions and especially customer support have proven "complicated".
+Will switch to a different route for now with single fiber cable solutions for DP and USB.
+Will update soon after cable compatibility tests.**

 What is missing now is basically a switching unit in my server rack that allows me to say ComputerXYZ passthrough to TerminalXYZ.